Types of complaint we see

 Businesses must only recommend investment products that are suitable for the customer.
 This is set out in the law and in regulatory standards.

-Some examples of the types of complaints about suitability of investments we receive include:
+These are some examples of the types of complaint about suitability of investments we receive:

 - A business didn’t take reasonable care to make sure its advice was suitable.

 - The investment product a business recommended wasn’t suited to the customer’s circumstances, for example their age or attitude to risk.

 - The information a business gave about the investment product wasn’t clear or detailed enough.